APA Voice Hosts Youth Voter Festival

 Courtesy Fogarty Finger

-Designed by Fogerty Finger Architecture, the Nova Building stands as a modern interpretation of the historic Flatiron Building.
+Designed by Fogerty Finger Architecture, the NOVA stands as a modern interpretation of the historic Flatiron Building.
 Its unique triangular shape and innovative design elements have made it a new landmark in the area.
 The building features a combination of custom white terracotta panels with a ribbed pattern resembling corduroy, extensive glazing, and black metal mullions.
 This complex geometry creates a visually stunning façade that is both simple and elegant.

 “The building is a 23-story mixed-use high-rise with 86 condominiums and a commercial ground floor, located just one subway stop from Midtown Manhattan,” said Harshad Pillai, Director at Fogerty Finger Architecture.
 “We started the project with our clients in 2019.”